DHL and Eviation announced an agreement for an ‘eCargo’ version of the Alice, an all-electric aircraft. The first Alice should fly this year.

 DHL claim to be the first cargo operator to order an aircraft like the Eviation Alice.
 But technically, they are not Eviation’s first customer, overall.
-New England-based Cape Air signed an agreement for 92 aircraft, however this was some time [and a redesign] ago.
+New England-based Cape Air signed an agreement for 92 aircraft, however this was some time ago.
 It isn’t clear if that agreement still stands.
 Alice previously had a different configuration, with three motors and propellers.
 Unfortunately, Eviation lost that prototype to a battery fire, before it could fly.

 John Pearson, CEO of DHL Express, said this about Eviation and the Alice aircraft: